-Dr. David E. Cole, an advisor to Ubiquiti, is Chairman Emeritus of Center for Automotive Research in Ann Arbor MI.
-Formerly the Director, Office for Study of Automotive Transportation (OSAT) at Univ. of Michigan Transportation Research Institute, he has worked extensively on internal combustion engines, vehicle design, and overall automotive industry trends.
+Dr. Cole is Chairman Emeritus of Center for Automotive Research in Ann Arbor, MI.
+Formerly the Director, Office for Study of Automotive Transportation (OSAT) at University of Michigan Transportation Research Institute, he has worked extensively on internal combustion engines, vehicle design, and overall automotive industry trends.
 Dr. Cole's recent research has focused on strategic issues related to the restructuring of the North American industry and trends in globalization, technology, market factors, and human resources.
 He was formerly a member of the Energy Engineering Board of the National Research Council and the US-Canada Free Trade Pact Select Panel.
 He is also a director of Original Equipment Suppliers Association, and a director of seven automotive supplier companies.
 In addition, Dr. Cole is a member of the Executive Committee of the Michigan Economic Development Corporation (MEDC) and was recently appointed by the Governor to the Strategic Economic Investment and Commercialization Board and the Michigan Renewable Fuels Commission.
 He was named a co-chair of Detroit Renaissance's “Road to Renaissance” Project in the fall of 2006.
-At Univ. of Michigan, he is a member of the Energy Research Council and the Mechanical Engineering External Advisory Board.
+At University of Michigan, he is a member of the Energy Research Council and the Mechanical Engineering External Advisory Board.
 He is also a member of the Denso Foundation Board.
 Dr. Cole was formerly a director of the Automotive Hall of Fame and a member of the Board of Trustees of Hope College.
 He is active in the Society of Automotive Engineers (SAE), including serving two terms on the Board of Directors.
 In February 1986, he was named a fellow of SAE.
 He is also active in the Engineering Society of Detroit and was elected to fellow status in 1990.
-In 2000, he received the Engineering Societyís highest award, the Horace H. Rackham medal.
+In 2000, he received the Engineering Society’s highest award, the Horace H. Rackham medal.
 In 1993, he received the National Automobile Dealers Association Foundation's International Freedom of Mobility Award.
 In 1994, Design News selected Dr. Cole as one of eight engineering leaders, and he was also selected to receive Sweden's Order of the Polar Star.
 In the fall of 1998, Dr. Cole was named as the Marketing Educator of the Year by the Society of Marketing Executives.
 Additionally, he received the 1998 Rene Dubos Environmental Award for his contributions to the industrial ecology of the automobile and in 1999, Chevalier of the National Order of Merit from France.
 Dr. Cole has been actively involved in the start-up of five different Ann Arbor-based companies.
 Dr. Cole's technical and policy consulting experience includes a variety of assignments for industry, labor, and government.
-Dr. Cole received his B.S.M.E. and Mathematics, M.S.M.E. and Ph.D. from Univ. of Michigan.
+Dr. Cole received his B.S.M.E. and Mathematics, M.S.M.E. and Ph.D. from University of Michigan.